What to expect in the IELTS Exam

 - lack of time to prepare for the writing tasks

-- in the speaking test, being unable to speak in Part 2 for the full 2 minutes without unnecessary repetitions.
+- in the speaking test, and being unable to speak in Part 2 for the full 2 minutes without unnecessary repetitions.

 IELTS Listening Section